sandialabs/scot/docs/source/devguide.rst

 :JSX Libraries:         Most libraries that the SCOT JSX components (found in /pubdev/jsdev/react_components/) rely on are found in /pubdev/node_modules and can be installed/updated using npm.

-:JSX Compiling:         Compiling the JSX files into a single javascript file is done by using Grunt.
-The file that specifies the compiling directories is /pubdev/gruntfile.js.
+:JSX Compiling:         Compiling the JSX files into a single javascript file is done by using Gulp.
+The file that specifies the compiling directories is /pubdev/gulpfile.js.
 The final file that is ultimately compiled and used is /public/scot-3.5.js

-:JSX Dev:               If you would like to contribute to, or modify the front end of SCOT, you can do so by creating/modifying files in /pubdev/ and then compile your changes using grunt.
+:JSX Dev:               If you would like to contribute to, or modify the front end of SCOT, you can do so by creating/modifying files in /pubdev/ and then compile your changes using gulp.

 :Final HTML/JS:         The files ultimately used to display and control the front end are found in /public/